IonicaBizau/node-couleurs/README.md

 ## :yum: How to contribute
 Have an idea?
 Found a bug?
 See [how to contribute][contributing].

+## :moneybag: Donations

+Another way to support the development of my open-source modules is to [set up a recurring donation, via Patreon][patreon]. :rocket:

+[PayPal donations][paypal-donations] are appreciated too!
+Each dollar helps.

+Thanks! :heart:

 ## :dizzy: Where is this library used?
 If you are using this library in one of your projects, add it in this list. :sparkles:

+ - [`3abn`](https://github.com/IonicaBizau/3abn#readme)—A 3ABN radio client in the terminal.
  - [`asciify-image`](https://github.com/ajay-gandhi/asciify-image) (by Ajay Gandhi)—Convert images to ASCII art without native dependencies
  - [`asciify-pixel`](https://github.com/IonicaBizau/asciify-pixel#readme)—Asciifies a pixel object.
  - [`bible`](https://github.com/BibleJS/BibleApp)—Read the Holy Bible via the command line.
  - [`birthday`](https://github.com/IonicaBizau/birthday)—Know when a friend's birthday is coming.
  - [`bloggify`](https://github.com/Bloggify/bloggify-tools)—A set of tools for Bloggify administration.
  - [`bug-killer`](https://github.com/IonicaBizau/node-bug-killer)—Simple way to log messages in stdout or other stream.
+ - [`cli-confeti`](https://github.com/IonicaBizau/cli-confeti#readme)—Confeti in your terminal.
  - [`cli-gh-cal`](https://github.com/IonicaBizau/cli-gh-cal)—GitHub like calendar graphs in command line.
  - [`cli-github`](https://github.com/IonicaBizau/cli-github)—A fancy GitHub client for command line.
  - [`cli-pie`](https://github.com/IonicaBizau/node-cli-pie)—Generate pie charts in terminal and text mode.